yewyewXD/Frontend-Application/README.md

 When styling, you can decide for yourself what this dashboard should look like.

-However, bonus points are awarded if the styles resemble those of [energieloft.de](https://energieloft.de) and could fit as seamlessly as possible within that website.
+However, bonus points are awarded if the styles resemble those of [innoloft.com](https://innoloft.com/home) and could fit as seamlessly as possible within that website.

-A basic layout mockup can be found in the file: [mockup.jpg](https://gitlab.com/innoloft/innoloft_frontend_application/blob/master/mockup.jpg).

 # Code structure